weakish/weakish.github.com/uses/README.md

 ### Static Site Generator

-[Jekyll](https://jekyllrb.com/), just because GitHub Pages uses it.
+[Jekyll](https://jekyllrb.com/), just because it is the default option of GitHub Pages.

 ## Hardware